tangerine-network/go-tangerine/README.md

 [Installation Instructions](https://github.com/dexon-foundation/dexon/wiki/Building-Ethereum)
 on the wiki.

-Building geth requires both a Go (version 1.9 or later) and a C compiler.
+Building gdex requires both a Go (version 1.9 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

-    make geth
+    make gdex

 or, to build the full suite of utilities: